All Episodes

 Bill Hillary, Bill Clinton and Hillary and the Crime Family Foundation walk into a Swedish bar.

-And in there's a bunch of Swedish companies, all the CEOs of a bunch of Swedish companies, the Clinton Crime Family Foundation just walks in to have a drink.
+And in there's a bunch of Swedish companies, all the CEOs of a bunch of Swedish companies.

-And at the same bar, there are a bunch of Swedish company CEOs, and they've got strong ties to their government, and they're trying hard to avoid sanctions by the State Department run by Hillary Clinton, because they're doing business with Iran, these Swedish CEOs.
+And they're trying hard to avoid sanctions by the State Department run by Hillary Clinton because they're doing business with Iran, these Swedish CEOs.

-They're mining real business, having adult beverages.
+They're mining their own business, having adult beverages.

 Door opens, and here comes Bill and Hillary and execs from the Clinton Crime Family Foundation.

-So the Swedish CEOs at the bar, sitting there minding their own business when the Clinton Clinton Crime Family Foundation walks in, decide that they're going to approach members of the Clinton Crime Family Foundation and offer them a bunch of money in exchange for being protected for having violated the sanctions against Iran.
+So the Swedish CEOs at the bar, sitting there mining their own business when the Clinton Crime Family Foundation walks in, decide that they're going to approach members of the Clinton Crime Family Foundation and offer them a bunch of money in exchange for being protected for having violated the sanctions against Iran.

 The Swedish arm of the Clinton Foundation sucks up this cash.